ably/ably-go/README.md

   connection becomes `suspended` and then resumes, and presence members associated with the client will not be automatically re-entered.

-- Transient realtime publishing is not supported, so a call to `publish()` on a realtime channel will trigger attachment of the channel.

 - Inband reauthentication is not supported; expiring tokens will trigger a disconnection and resume of a realtime connection.